The Harmonious Blacksmith: Another possible history

 William Lintern was a blacksmith's apprentice from Bath who later took up music and so was The Harmonious Blacksmith.
 The piece came to be called after him, probably because he published it under that name for reasons outlined in the following extract:

 Chappell was a respected musical historian and the story is probably true, but there is no copy of Lintern's edition of the piece in the British Museum, and Mr W. C. Smith, who worked at the museum and was a Handelian specialist of high standing, said that the earliest copy of the piece that he had yet (as of 1940) been able to find under the name The Harmonious Blacksmith was that published by the British Harmonic Institution, arranged as a piano-forte duet, the paper of which bears the watermark '1819'.

 Origins of the music

 As to the origins of the music, a bourrée by Richard Jones (1680–1740) features almost the same air in a minor key, though it is not known whether Jones preceded Handel or vice versa.
 A passage in Handel's opera Almira, written in 1704, is very like the Harmonious Blacksmith tune, so it is likely that it was his own.
-Beethoven used a similar theme for the subject of a two-part organ fugue.

 There also exist several early manuscript versions of this piece, in G major and entitled Chaconne.
 The overall shape and form of the variations are the same, but the melody as we know it is not yet fully formed, and there are significant improvements to texture and passagework throughout the later published version.
 Interesting, perhaps, is a complete lack of the insistent repetition of b' (d" through transposition), which has since been commonly associated with the image of a blacksmith striking his anvil.